Tennessee takes lead in Republican effort to restrict drag shows

 By Jonathan Allen

-Feb 23 (Reuters) - Tennessee lawmakers will debate on Thursday whether to restrict drag performances in public or in front of children, one of more than a dozen bills limiting drag advanced by Republican politicians in at least 15 states in recent months.
+Feb 23 (Reuters) - Tennessee lawmakers passed a bill on Thursday restricting drag performances in public or in front of children, putting Tennessee at the forefront of a Republican-led effort to limit drag in at least 15 states in recent months.

-The bills have come as modern drag has grown from an underground performance art using costumes and makeup to play with gender norms, which flourished in lesbian, gay, bisexual and transgender (LGBT) venues, to a mainstream entertainment, helped in part by the popularity of the televised pageant show "RuPaul's Drag Race."
+The more than 20 bills nationwide have come as modern drag has grown from an underground performance art using costumes and makeup to play with gender norms, which flourished in lesbian, gay, bisexual and transgender (LGBT) venues, to a mainstream entertainment, helped in part by the popularity of the televised pageant show "RuPaul's Drag Race."

 Performers and civil rights groups have condemned the proposed drag regulations, saying they are unconstitutional, redundant under existing obscenity laws, and would lead to further harassment and violence against gay and transgender people.
 They see the bills as part of a Republican effort to advance laws limiting LGBT people's conduct across the country.